 Without an Integrated Marketing Communications (IMC) approach, some of the common feelings and concerns of most marketers include:

 The good thing is that all is not lost.
 In spite of all the technology advances, the heart of any quality marketing effort is a sound strategy.
-A quality strategy making use of the right technology, tools, and resources created by people within the organization is the critical component.
+A quality strategy making use of the right technology, tools, and resources is the key component to achieving your goals.

 Philip Kotler, one of the legendary figures in marketing provides a great quote that sums up integrated marketing communications: